Gösta Engzell

-Biography
+Early life

+Engzell was born on 14 February 1897 in Halmstad, Sweden, the son of Carl Nilson, a postmaster, and his wife Amy Engzell.
+He passed studentexamen in Skövde in 1915 and received a Candidate of Law degree from Stockholm University College in 1919.

+Career

-Engzell was born in 1897.
-He worked at the Göta Court of Appeal in 1929 and became a court councilor in 1933.
-Then he served as an audit secretary and as the director general for administrative affairs in the Ministry of Commerce and Industry in 1936.
-He headed the Ministry of Foreign Affair's legal department between 1938 and 1947.
+Engzell began his career with district court service in the Vartofta and Frökind Judicial District from 1920 to 1922.
+He was appointed assessor at the Göta Court of Appeal in 1926, served as an extra legal clerk (fiskal) in 1929, and became a hovrättsråd in 1933.
+From 1931 he acted as judge referee, a position he formally assumed in 1936.
+He also held senior administrative posts, serving as acting Director-General for Administrative Affairs (expeditionschef) in the Ministry of Commerce and Industry in 1932 and in the Ministry of Finance in 1936.
+In 1938, he was appointed director-general (utrikesråd) and Head of the Legal Department of the Ministry for Foreign Affairs.

 The department was in charge of all visa and immigration issues.
 Shortly after his appointment Engzell represented Sweden in the Évian Conference held at Évian-les-Bains, France, between 6 and 15 July 1938 to address the problem of German and Austrian Jewish refugees.

 Engzell was made an envoy in 1947.
 He was the envoy of Sweden in Poland from 1949 to 1951.
 He held the same post in Finland between 1951 and 1954.
-Then he was named as the ambassador of Sweden in 1954 which he held until 1963.
+Then he was named as the ambassador of Sweden from 1954 until 1963.